divio/divio-cloud-docs/how-to/resources-configure-git.rst

 .. _configure-version-control:

-How to set up Git hosting for your project
+How to configure external Git hosting
 =======================================================

 All Divio Cloud projects can use the Git private server we provide.
 This article describes how you can instead use the